 New (One-Trip) Shipping Containers

 New containers, also known as one-trip containers, are units that have only been used once to ship a single load of dry cargo on their journey to the U.S. These containers are durable, built to last for 25-30 years, and do not require any upfront maintenance or painting.

 While they may have light scratches and dents on their interior and exterior, one-trip containers are the newest and nicest containers available on the market.
 Additionally, if you purchase your one-trip container from Boxhub, you’ll be covered by a 5-year condition guarantee.

 - Your container will be placed in a highly visible area (e.g., visible to neighbors or customers).

 - Your container will be used to build a dwelling, such as a tiny home, office, or cabin.

-Cargo-Worthy (Used) Shipping Containers
+Used Shipping Containers

-Cargo-worthy containers are used units that have spent an average of 12-18 years at sea (sometimes longer).
-A cargo-worthy container lives up to all requirements for international shipping and exports.
+If you’re buying a used container for international shipping, you will need a used container that lives up to all requirements for international shipping and exports.
 This includes the ability to pass a CSC inspection, which certifies that a container can safely: